oshan-vishwajith/Snake-Mukbang/README.md

 ## 🐍🍜 Snake Mukbang

-Snake Mukbang is a classic Snake Game implemented in Java Swing, designed for both entertainment and skill testing.
+Snake Mukbang is a fun and interactive Snake Game built using Java Swing, designed for both entertainment and reflex training.
-Players control a continuously moving snake that grows by consuming food items while avoiding collisions with walls and its own body.
+Players guide a constantly moving snake that grows longer each time it eats food, while avoiding collisions with the walls or its own body.
-The objective is to achieve the highest score possible before the game ends.
+The main goal is to score as high as possible before the game ends.
 ---

 ## 🎮 FEATURES